mahmoudibra/Intent_tech_task/README.md

 **Answer:**

 If the UI is too complex and deep, rebuilding the whole UI every time state changes using Bloc it may cause in old devices with poor specs some performance issue.

+## Widgets and Deployment Targets

+**Question 1:**

+Describe a project, folder and file structure to effectively build and maintain widgets for mobile and web extension targets ?

+**Answer:**

+In terms of project, folder and file structure it will always remain the same from my point of view whether if we are building a mobile app only or a mobile app that supports web or web extensions, almost all the tricky part will be on the widget itself, i will assume that the architecture follow separation on concerns principle and it totally separates all our business logic from our views or UI parts for example i would love to follow Uncle bob clean architecture and Bloc pattern for UI and business logic separation

+The two things that i will take to my mind while designing the same code base for mobile and web is the third party integrations, they will be different way of implementation between mobile(android/ios) and web, so i will take to my mind to design an abstract contract to be implemented and executed on different ways depends on the current target wether mobile or web.

+The same concept goes for how to access native browser apis, accessing native api’s will be different between mobile and web.

+**Question 2 :**

+Discuss what you believe are the most important considerations for widgets that deploy to different targets such as mobile and web ?

+**Answer:**

+From my point of view the most important consideration are going to be around how should we build a responsive widget that should be smart enough to rebuild it self on a different ways based on the different screen sizes and layout especially the big difference between mobile and web.

+Flutter provides build-in responsive design widget and packages to help us design complex user interface for different screen sizes, like Material BreakPoint, Aspect Ratio, Layout orientation,  Layout Builder, Media Query, Fitted Box.

+we can also use  responsive_framework | Flutter Package.
+It has an AutoScale feature, that shrinks and expands your layout proportionally, preserving the exact look of your UI.
+This eliminates the need to manually adapt layouts to mobile, tablet, and desktop.